 A parent’s support is crucial for a child’s growth.
 You need to be involved so your child will improve their behavior and academic performance.
 Hence, if you have a kid who’s having a hard time in school, one of the first things you should do is to motivate and support them.
 Here are some tips on how you can do that.

 See What’s Stopping Your Child

 Your child’s performance and behavior in school can be affected by many things.
 It could be because of their anxiety about school, learning deficiency, unsuitable work to their learning style, or low self-confidence, to name a few.

 And knowing which of these is stopping your child from doing their best is important because it could eventually affect them even when they grow older.

 That said, if your child is starting to show some signs of lack of motivation at school, the first thing you should do is to find out the root cause of it.
 This way, you’ll know how you can approach the situation better and find the right solution for it.

 Find a Tutor

 Learning shouldn’t stop after your child has come home from school.
-Apparently, for them to be able to retain what they learned, you need to find a good tutor like a math tutor.
+Apparently, for them to be able to retain what they learned, you need to find a good tutor like a math tutor for test preparation.
 Through this, your child will learn more and understand their lessons better as they will be given more attention.
 You can give quality tuition for your child too.
 You may also consider transferring your child to a reputable child care facility.